Rethunk Junk Paint Review

 Does it require a protective coat?

-All in all, Rethunk Junk Paint is a great paint for furniture that has good coverage and adhesion.
+All in all, Rethunk Junk is a great option that has good coverage and adhesion.
 It’s also easy to apply with minimal brush marks.

-However, if you want it to last longer, I would recommend lightly scuff sanding the surface before painting and applying a water-based polyurethane topcoat afterwards.
+However, if you want it to last longer, I would recommend lightly scuff sanding the surface first and applying waterbased polyurethane afterward.
+This way, your piece will be protected from scratches and wear and tear over time.

 If you’re looking for an affordable option with good results, then Rethunk Junk Paint should definitely be on your list!